acottone/ca-hospital-analysis/analysis/README.md

 |                     1 |       529.23 |                 20.82 |                 4.48 |        6.17 |                 2.64 |                     1.46 |   1.24 |   1.07 | heart failure          | average           |
 |                     2 |      4035.76 |                 16.48 |                 0.35 |        8.21 |                 2.34 |                     0.28 |   6.67 |  11.44 | elective surgeries     | average           |

+Hospitals in cluster 0 have a low typical `#_of_cases` of 42.55, `#_of_adverse_events` of 3.73, and a `risk_adjusted_rate` of 2.9.
+The focus is on procedures such as carotid endarterectomy, with a hospital_rating of `none`.

+Hospitals in cluster 1 handles 529.23 cases, with 20.82 adverse events, and a risk-adjusted rate of 4.48.
+Focus is on heart failure and hospital_rating `average`.

+Cluster 2 handle 4,036.76 cases, 16.48 adverse events, and a risk-adjusted rate of 0.25.
+Focus is on elective surgeries and hospital_rating `average`.

 ## Cluster Sizes (Performance Metrics)

 |   Cluster_Performance |   count |